atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 ## 7. Provision Development VPC

-You can use the this [sample AWS CloudFormation template](https://github.com/ckamps/infra-aws-vpc-multi-tier) to easily deploy your shared development network.
+You can use this [sample AWS CloudFormation template](https://github.com/ckamps/infra-aws-vpc-multi-tier) to easily deploy your shared development network.

 Download the sample AWS CloudFormation template [infra-multi-tier-vpc.yml](https://raw.githubusercontent.com/ckamps/infra-aws-vpc-multi-tier/master/infra-vpc-multi-tier.yml) to your desktop.